emberjs/website/source/blog/2019-02-01-the-ember-times-issue-83.md

 Be kind,

-Kenneth Larsen, Chris Ng, Amy Lam, Jessica Jordan, the crowd and the Learning Team
+Kenneth Larsen, Chris Ng, Amy Lam, Jessica Jordan and the Learning Team